 - Fort Snelling is in the metro along the Mississippi

 - Afton is nearby and offers lovely woods

-- Interstate park has stunning rock formations for a touch of the north shore in the metro
+- Interstate park 45 minutes outside of Minneapolis has stunning rock formations for a touch of the north shore in the metro

 Minneapolis Parks for your Elopement:

-- Minnehaha Falls!
-It Features a pergola, waterfall, and nearby Longfellow garden
+- Minnehaha Falls park features a pergola, waterfall, and nearby Longfellow garden

 - Stone Arch Bridge and St Anthony Main feature truly iconic backdrops for an elopement

 - Smaller parks offer more privacy- check out Gluek park in NE, Boom Island, and Lake Hiawatha

 - Hidden Falls is in the Mississippi river valley, close to St Paul, and has rentable outdoor shelters.